laiduy98/cose-19/report/report.md

 # Abstract

-COVID-19 is the disease that caused by the Sar-COV-2 virus, commence in China at the end of the year 2019.
-Over the time, studies show that there is some form of background diseases and risk factors that can hugely affect the severity cases rate of COVID-19.
-This study will apply NLP as well as text mining and exploration on the CORD-19 dataset to extract which background diseases and risk factors play the main role for the problem, hence researcher may produce a method to reduce rate.
+COVID-19 is the disease that caused by the Sar-COV-2 virus that started in China at the end of the year 2019.
+Over the time, studies has shown that there is some form of background diseases and risk factors that can hugely affect the severity cases rate of COVID-19.
+This study will apply NLP and text mining methods in order to explore CORD-19 dataset and extract background diseases and risk factors.

 ![Cormobilities and symtoms of COVID-19 cases](assets/images/risk_factor.jpeg)

 # Introduction

-In this project, we will apply processing over the CORD-19 dataset.
-First we will take the metadata of the dataset and use the abstract of each paper for clustering using LDA.

-These are processes that we have done in this project.
+While working on this project, we applied text-processing on CORD-19 dataset.
+CORD-19 is a data collection of over one million scholarly articles, including over 350,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses.
+The amount of data collected in CORD-19 provided an opportunity for a deep and various analysis, and allowed us to apply different NLP techniques such as LDA(Latent Dirichlet Allocation) and NER(Named-entity recognition).
+In this block, the structure of our project will be explained.

+The coding process consisted of 4 parts: Data Exploration, Preprocessing, Data selection, Named-entity recognition application.

 - Data Exploration

 - Preprocessing
-    - Reformat data json to dataframe
+    - Reformating the json data to csv dataframe.
-    - Remove all non-english paper
+    - Removing all non-english paper.
-    - Tokenize
+    - Tokenizing.
-    - Remove stopword
+    - Removing stopwords.
-    - Stemming
+    - Stemming.
-    - Lemmatisation
+    - Lemmatisation.

-After the dataset is preprocessed

 - Data selection
-    - Choose only paper that talk about risk factor and/or severity
+    - Selecting articles with risk factor and/or severity key-words.
-    - Clustering using LDA
+    - Clustering using Latent Dirichlet Allocation.

-- Apply NER (Named-entity recognition) with selected paper.
+- Applying NER (Named-entity recognition).

 ![Data processing flow](assets/images/introduction_diagram.jpeg)